zachary-hayward/DA-pupparazi/README.md

 1. Learn Express router
 1. Practise using promises
-1. Practise testing and TDD (test driven development)
+1. Practise file-system methods

 Our app is incomplete.
-We use a combination of TDD and user stories to get it to work in the way we want it to.
+We use a combination of tests and user stories to get it to work in the way we want it to.
 When complete, your application might look like this:

 ![Screenshot of a very simple page with the stylized title "Pupparazzi" and a link reading "Home" above a circular image of a puppy.
 All on a pink background](screenshot.png)